wren-lang/wren/doc/site/error-handling.markdown

     :::text
     Foo does not implement method 'someRandomMethod'.

-Then it exits.
-Unlike some other languages, Wren will not try to proceed after a runtime error has occurred.
+Then it stops executing code.
+Unlike some other languages, Wren doesn't keep plugging away after a runtime error has occurred.
 A runtime error implies there's a bug in your code and it wants to draw your attention to it.
 To help you out, it prints a stack trace showing where in the code the error occurred, and all of the method calls that led to it.

 Another common runtime error is passing an argument of the wrong type to a method.
 For example, lists are indexed using a number.
 If you try to pass some other type, it's an error: